-Trekking Poles: Trekking poles are highly recommended for this trip.
+Trekking Poles: Trekking poles are recommended for this trip.
+Trekking poles are always recommended for our hiking trips.
 Trekking poles contribute to your safety by improving your balance and stability, and to your health by saving stress on your hips and knees.
 If you are not familiar with trekking poles, click here to read this blog post that addresses the most commonly asked questions.